Mall Redevelopment Project “Stitches” Together Biotech Community Space in RTP

 of redeveloped building space

-Redeveloped the outdated Morrisville Outlet Mall into a thriving space for local economic growth.
+Redeveloped the outdated Morrisville Outlet Mall into a thriving space for economic development

-Across from the Raleigh-Durham International airport (RDU), the site with the original building was a prime location that could support one or two tenants.
-Listening to the client’s revitalization priorities, Kimley-Horn and Gensler gutted the original building and focused on redesigning both the structure and site to accommodate any prospective tenants.
+Across from the Raleigh-Durham International Airport, the original building was in a prime location and could support one or two tenants.
+Listening to the client’s revitalization priorities, Kimley-Horn and Gensler had the original building gutted and focused on redesigning both the structure and site to accommodate any prospective tenants.
 The team developed a space that would facilitate collaboration and community, taking the project through planning and development channels with multiple stakeholders, including the North Carolina Department of Transportation, Town of Morrisville, US Army Corp of Engineers, and others.

 The result is a structure with a transparent, well-lit connection area between the two sides of the building.
 Amenities that Kimley-Horn collaborated to develop include a yoga lawn, bocce court, outdoor dining space, creekside trail network, community garden, fitness center, and coffee shop.
-Our team also converted existing parking areas into tenant entry plazas and repurposed existing back of house service and loading areas into feature amenity courts, outdoor conference spaces, and tenant activity nodes.
-The amenities were developed as part of the campus, but they also support flexibility so tenants can adapt them according to their own needs.
+Our team also converted existing parking areas into tenant entry plazas and repurposed back of house service and loading areas into feature amenity courts, outdoor conference spaces, and tenant activity nodes.
+The amenities were developed as part of the campus, but they were designed flexibly so tenants could adapt them according to their needs.

 Project Recognition